 - You may have individuals serving as your trustee or personal representative that you did not intend to fill these roles.

 - You may be exposing yourself to unnecessary liability, if, for example, you simply added a child to the deed on your home in order to avoid probate.

 - Your loved ones may have to conduct a probate administration of your estate if you did not update your plan to avoid it.

+Why Every Person Should Review Their Estate Plans to Look for Mistakes.
 Fortunately, updating an estate plan to correct any mistakes is not difficult.
 Our free guide, The Ten Things You Must Know Before Creating (Or Amending) Your Will or Trust, provides a helpful overview of this process.
 This pamphlet offers an easy to understand and informative overview for those considering an update to a will or a trust.
-We encourage you to review it today.
+We encourage you to review it and contact us today.